Amine2000s/KcubeWirelessController/README.md

 ### How to setup

    the current version allows only  for static pairing to the bluettoh board , and in order to do that :
-    1 - turn on your bluettoh and connect it
-    1- go to remotedActivity.java
+    1 - turn on your bluettoh and connect it to HC-05 arduino board and save it's mac adress 1- go to remotedActivity.java